 If it is practical and you have enough space to do it fitting a kitchen made from straight runs is far easier than ones where you have to fit around corners to make L or U shaped kitchen constructions.
 Of course this is not always possible but it does avoid the problem of wasted space in corners (and corner units and their accessories often cost more) and the more costly exercise of making joints in worktops.
 You also need to bear in mind that corners are probably never at right angles, so when fitting units into a corner, take into account that the units next to the corner may have to be “adjusted” in order to make them fit.
 In particular if you are fitting units along a wall which lies between two other walls don’t fit the units in too tightly.
 Allow a tolerance at the ends so adjustments can be made and any gaps at the ends taken up with filler panels when everything is finally positioned.

 All benchtops can be installed by a Dream Doors professional.
-Materials such as granite are very specialized and are always fitted by New Zealand stone craftsman employed as sub-contractors by Dream Doors.
+Materials such as granite are very specialised and are always fitted by New Zealand stone craftsman employed as sub-contractors by Dream Doors.
 Laminate work surfaces can be installed by the DIY enthusiast in most cases.
 Laminate benchtops can be cut with a fined toothed saw but for best results the cut ends should be finished with a router and sealed.
 Laminate worktops are usually supplied with a length of edging strip which you should glue (with contact adhesive) onto any cut edges which can be seen.
 All cut edges should be sealed with PVA adhesive or tape to prevent damp penetration.

 Remember also that access for delivering worktops can be a problem.
 In some cases, for example, it may be physically impossible to manoeuvre a long length of heavy material through a confined access to a kitchen, especially if stairs are involved!
 In this case it may be necessary to cut the long length into more manageable sizes and joint them when they are in place.
 When designing your kitchen you should bear this in mind when thinking about a long run of units.